-- · providing for a classified board of directors with staggered, three-year terms; - · not providing for cumulative voting in the election of directors; - authorizing our board of directors to issue, without stockholder approval, preferred stock rights senior to those of common stock; - · prohibiting stockholder action by written consent; - · limiting the persons who may call special meetings of stockholders; - · requiring advance notification of stockholder nominations and proposals; and - · change of control provisions in our stock incentive plans, and the individual stock option agreements, which provide that a change of control may accelerate the vesting of the stock options issued under such plans.
+- · providing for a classified board of directors with staggered, three-year terms; - · not providing for cumulative voting in the election of directors; - · authorizing our board of directors to issue, without stockholder approval, preferred stock rights senior to those of common stock; - · prohibiting stockholder action by written consent; - · limiting the persons who may call special meetings of stockholders; - · requiring advance notification of stockholder nominations and proposals; and - · change of control provisions in our stock incentive plans, and the individual stock option agreements, which provide that a change of control may accelerate the vesting of the stock options issued under such plans.

-In addition, the provisions of Section 203 of the Delaware General Corporate Law governs us.
+In addition, we are governed by the provisions of Section 203 of the Delaware General Corporate Law.
 These provisions may prohibit large stockholders, in particular those owning 15% or more of our outstanding common stock, from engaging in certain business combinations without the approval of substantially all of our stockholders for a certain period of time.

 These and other provisions in our amended and restated certificate of incorporation, our amended and restated bylaws and under Delaware law could discourage potential takeover attempts, reduce the price that investors might be willing to pay for shares of our common stock in the future and result in the market price being lower than it would be without these provisions.
-See "Description of Capital Stock-Preferred stock" and "Description of Capital Stock-Anti-takeover effects of Delaware law."